Bill Slawski was a legend in the search engine marketing industry. When he died suddenly on May 17, 2022, the shock waves were felt everywhere.

 Search engines and directories carried promises of fame and fortune to anyone who could figure out how to wrestle them.
 Bill had a knack for explaining and I had a knack for asking questions.

-The two clubs grew and mine attracted Ammon Johns, Jill Whalen, and a host of people I didn’t know but who would become famous someday.
+The two clubs grew and mine attracted well known experts Ammon Johns and Jill Whalen, plus a host of people I didn’t know but who would become famous someday.

 Behind The Curtain